 You’ve probably seen this advice if you’ve done any research at all, but its still the number one thing people fail to do.
 I think the reason it’s so hard is because you need to stop thinking like yourself and start thinking like your buyer.
 So how did I “stage” my home?
-In all areas, it’s best to think like a minimalist.
+In all areas which you can check them out, it’s best to think like a minimalist.
 Here are the three things you absolutely need to do:

 - Remove 50% of your furniture.
 Research shows that homes without furniture don’t sell as well as those with furniture.
 Research also shows that homes with minimal furniture sell better than homes with all their furniture.
 Since I consider myself a minimalist anyway, I technically cheated and only removed about 25% of my furniture.
 Think of it like this: only include furniture absolutely necessary to the function of the room.
 It doesn’t matter how much you love that extra hutch in the dining room or 4th chair in the living room, if you can strip down to the basics, you will reap the rewards.
 To make the most out of your budget you can read on this post.

 - Remove “You” from the house.
 No one wants to see your photos, your dog, your kids or kids toys when they are house-shopping.
 I know you are proud of them, but they are deal-killers.
 So are those happy family pictures you have hanging up.
 It makes people uncomfortable, like they are in your house, and we want to give them as much opportunity to picture themselves in the house.
 You can leave a few well-placed wall hangings so the walls don’t look stark, but only if you promise not to overdo it.
 Oh, and no one wants to smell you either, so light a candle already.
 Tough love?
 I promise, when you are rolling in the money from you’re house sale, you’ll thank me.